donmccurdy/blog/_posts/2015-02-25-iphone-and-google-cardboard.md

 Hopefully we'll see more options on the App Store before too long, but there are definitely a few worth trying now.
 My favorites:

 * [VRSE](http://vrse.com/) — Selection of VR films from Sundance Film Festival.
 Each film is a 1GB download, but they're also the best looking VR films you're going to find any time soon.
-* [Volvo Reality](http://www.volvocars.com/us/about/our-stories/google-cardboard) — Okay, it might be an ad for the Volvo XC90.
+* [Volvo Reality](http://www.volvocars.com/us/about/our-stories/google-cardboard) — Okay, this one might be an ad for the Volvo XC90.
 Whatever.
 The scenery is lovely, it's a neat experience, and more content will be coming out episodically.

 You can also find WebVR (WebGL-based VR) content online, most of which should work equally well on iOS or Android.
 Google posted several interesting examples on the [Chrome Experiments](http://vr.chromeexperiments.com/) page.